-(c) Grievances resulting from disciplinary action will be processed under the procedures established in the Bargaining Agreement between PSU and AAUP/PSU.
+(c) Grievances resulting from disciplinary action will be processed under the procedures established in the Bargaining Agreement between PSU and AAUP/PSU, if applicable.

-(2) "Grievant" means one or more members of the Portland State University Faculty asserting a grievance, but shall not include administrators or similar persons in supervisory positions.
+(2) "Grievant" means one or more members of the Portland State University faculty asserting a grievance, but shall not include administrators or similar persons in supervisory positions.

 (3) "Day" means a day when classes or examinations are scheduled and held in accordance with the official academic calendar of the University, excluding Saturdays and Sundays.
+Summer Session days will not be counted as days for those employees not employed during the Summer Session.